Molly McNulty

 Biography

-Molly McNulty is an assistant professor of public health in the Multidisciplinary Studies Center.
-She has been an adjunct since 2016, and in 2019 transitioned to the full time faculty in both the School of Arts & Sciences and the University of Rochester School of Medicine, Department of Public Health Sciences, which operates the MPH program.
-From 1996 to 2004, Dr. McNulty was a member of the faculty of the School of Medicine and Dentistry, where her research focused on access to medical care for low-income adolescents.
+Molly McNulty is an associate professor of public health in the undergraduate public health program.
+She joined the faculty in 2016, where her primary appointment is in the School of Arts and Sciences, and her secondary appointment is in the School of Medicine and Dentistry.
+From 1996 to 2004, Dr. McNulty was a previous member of the faculty of the School of Medicine and Dentistry, Departments of Pediatrics, and Community and Preventive Medicine, where her research focused on Medicaid policies promoting access to medical care for low-income adolescents.

-An attorney who specializes in health law and public policy with a focus on public health and vulnerable populations, such as poor children, Dr. McNulty is interested in the policymaking process, particularly the role played by advocates and other stakeholders outside of government.
-Her teaching focus is on social justice and the right to health care.
+An attorney who specializes in shaping health law and public policy to improve health equity for poor and underserved populations Dr. McNulty is interested in the policymaking process, particularly the role played by advocates and other stakeholders outside of government.
+Her teaching focus is on social justice and the right to health care, with a specialization in reproductive rights law

-Dr. McNulty also oversees the undergraduate health department internships, the health policy internship, and the Washington Semester.
+Dr. McNulty also oversees the undergraduate public health internships, and the Washington Semester.

 Education